-These easy, no-yeast blueberry fritters are full of fresh blueberries!
+These easy, no-yeast needed blueberry fritters are full of fresh blueberries!
 Finished with a sweet glaze or simply dust them with powdered sugar.

 It’s blueberry picking season and my Dad picked a lovely big container full.
 I really wanted to do something special with them and when it comes to special, it’s hard to beat fresh made, glazed blueberry fritters.